-Nurses and midwives can apply for voluntary removal during a hearing before the Fitness to Practise Committee, but we only consider them if the hearing reaches a particular stage, and in doing so, we’ll take into account the panel’s view about the application.
+Nurses, midwives or nursing associate can apply for voluntary removal during a hearing before the Fitness to Practise Committee, but we only consider them if the hearing reaches a particular stage, and in doing so, we’ll take into account the panel’s view about the application.

 When will we consider a voluntary removal application during a hearing?Back to top

-We accept applications by nurses and midwives for voluntary removal at any time after case examiners have decided they have a case to answer.
-However, if the nurse or midwife applies once their case before the Fitness to Practise Committee has started, we will only consider their application if the panel finds the facts proved, and decides that the nurse or midwife’s fitness to practise is impaired.
+We accept applications by nurses, midwives or nursing associates for voluntary removal at any time after case examiners have decided they have a case to answer.
+However, if the nurse, midwife or nursing associate applies once their case before the Fitness to Practise Committee has started, we will only consider their application if the panel finds the facts proved, and decides that the nurse, midwife or nursing associates’s fitness to practise is impaired.
 This means:

-- We won’t tell the panel that the nurse or midwife has applied for voluntary removal unless and until the hearing reaches this stage.
+- We won’t tell the panel that the nurse, midwife or nursing associate has applied for voluntary removal unless and until the hearing reaches this stage.

 - If the hearing has adjourned before the panel has made decisions about facts and fitness to practise, the hearing must continue at another time until the panel has reached that stage.

-- We won’t allow voluntary removal if a nurse or midwife has another fitness to practise case against them that has a final substantive order in place, or has another case that has not yet reached a case to answer decision.
+- We won’t allow voluntary removal if a nurse, midwife or nursing associate has another fitness to practise case against them that has a final substantive order in place, or has another case that has not yet reached a case to answer decision.